-Trump defends Kavanaugh, derides Dems for shameful conduct: 'Bad things will happen' if voters stay home
+Trump defends Kavanaugh, derides Dems for shameful conduct: ‘Bad things will happen’ if voters stay home

 Trump again criticized Manchin for supporting Democrat Hillary Clinton, Trump’s rival in the 2016 presidential race, as well as for joining all Senate Democrats in voting against substantial tax cuts that Trump signed into law last year.

-“Bad things will happen if you sit home,” he said, urging his supporters to get out and vote and raising the specter of a Democratic Party in control of the levers of government.
+“Bad things will happen if you sit home,” he said, urging his supporters to get out and vote, and raising the specter of a Democratic Party in control of the levers of government.

 Trump accused liberals of ruthless and outrageous tactics to get their way.

-Trump said Democrats are the party of crime and open borders, and wish to nudge their politics into socialistic territory so that America might wind up Venezuela, where violence and conflict have sent more than two million people fleeing and made Venezuela’s inflation and homicide rates among the highest in the world.
+Trump said Democrats are the party of crime and open borders, and wish to nudge their politics into socialistic territory so that America might wind up Venezuela, where violence and conflict have sent more than two million people fleeing, and made Venezuela’s inflation and homicide rates among the highest in the world.

 The Democratic Party is so far left, “Pocahontas is considered a conservative,” Trump said about Sen. Elizabeth Warren, D-Mass.
-Trump repeatedly has referred to Warren as “Pocahontas,” mocking her mocking her claims of a Native American heritage.
+Trump repeatedly has referred to Warren as “Pocahontas,” mocking her claims of a Native American heritage.

 “We see this horrible, horrible, radical group of Democrats.
-You see what’s happening right now,” Trump said at the rally with thousands of supporters.
+You see what’s happening right now,” Trump said at the rally before thousands of supporters.

 “And they’re determined to take back power by any means necessary.
 You see the meanness, the nastiness.
 They don’t care who they hurt, who they have to run over to get power.”